 The exact benefits you should look for when checking out student credit cards will depend on your situation and how you go about your spending.
 But there are a few basics that good student credit cards should offer:

 Since having a student credit card is all about building your credit history and raising your credit score, being able to regularly check on your progress is a must.
 Not all student credit cards give you access to your credit score, so I suggest you stick to the cards that do have this benefit.

-Journey® Student Rewards from Capital One® is an example of a student card that lets you access your credit score.
+Discover it® for Students, Journey® Student Rewards from Capital One® and Discover it® chrome for Students all let you access your credit score.

 With many good student cards offering cash back or points on your purchases, there isn’t much point in getting a card that doesn’t have this benefit.

 Discover it® for Students lets you earn 5% cash back in categories that change each quarter (like gas, restaurants, Amazon.com and more).
 You earn that cash back up to the quarterly maximum of $1,500 when you sign up.
 All other purchases earn 1% cash back, so you can earn rewards on every purchase you make.

 As a student you probably don’t have money to waste on an annual fee.
 These days you can get very rewarding credit cards without paying any annual fee.
 Save your money for something better.